-Hope, our youngest dolphin, is one of the stars of Dolphin Tale 2!
+Hope is one of the stars of Dolphin Tale 2!
 Her connection to Winter doesn’t stop there: She was found exactly five years and one day after our most famous dolphin in almost the same area!

 Where to See